Eng-Elias/test-audio-cloning-and-video-dubbing/README_COQUI_DUBBER.md

 # Coqui Video Dubber

-A powerful tool for dubbing videos into English using Whisper for transcription/translation, Demucs for music extraction, and Coqui.ai TTS for high-quality speech synthesis.
+A powerful tool for dubbing videos into English using Whisper for transcription/translation, Demucs for music extraction, and Coqui.ai TTS for high-quality speech synthesis with voice cloning capabilities.

 ## Overview